radwinskis/RadGEEToolbox/README.md

       threshold=0
       )
 ```
+Then, explore images from `water_classification_maps` as shown below either by exporting to a GEE asset for download, or by using `geemap` 👇

 ![Visualization of true color and classified water (in blue) from one of the dates in the collection](LakePowellNDWI.png)